MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/ps101/02-help-system.md

 Compiled commands in PowerShell are known as cmdlets, pronounced as _"command-let"_, not _"CMD-let"_.
 The naming convention for cmdlets follows a singular **Verb-Noun** format to make them easily discoverable.
 For instance, `Get-Process` is the cmdlet to determine what processes are running, and `Get-Service` is the cmdlet to retrieve a list of services.
-Other types of commands in PowerShell, such as aliases and functions, are discussed later in this book.
+Functions, also known as script cmdlets, and aliases are other types of PowerShell commands that are discussed later in this book.
 The term _"PowerShell command"_ describes any command in PowerShell, regardless of whether it's a cmdlet, function, or alias.

+You can also run operating system native commands from PowerShell, such as traditional command-line programs like `ping.exe` and `ipconfig.exe`.

 ## The three core cmdlets in PowerShell